(Part 1, Part 2, Part 3, Part 4)

 During the Nazi revolution in Germany of the 1930s, things happened differently however.
 Hitler wisely opposed the “dump the capitalist aristocracy” plan that some of his more zealous but less practical followers were advocating.
 In fact, to make sure that didn’t happen, Hitler murdered the main proponent of that plan along with 200 supporters in that infamous massacre known as “The Night of the Long Knives”.
 Having thus gained control of Germany’s industrial base without destroying its leadership was a major factor in transforming Germany into a prosperous nation and one that was strong enough to wage war against Europe and America from 1939 to 1945.

 And here might be where this peculiar statement fits, “he shall do what his fathers have not done, nor his forefathers.”
-That is, the Antichrist and False Prophet’s financial plans will reverse and correct the policy of their predecessors in the land of Russia; the mistakes of the former Communist Revolution, and even earlier, the French Revolution, will not be repeated because whatever new regime takes over there will not try to wipe out the elite leaders of industry.
-And presumably, they will carry out a similar policy in the “small nation” and “province” where they “enter peaceably, even into the richest places of the province.”
+That is, the Antichrist and False Prophet’s financial plans will reverse and correct the policy of their predecessors in the land of Russia.
+The mistakes of the former Communist Revolution, and even earlier, the French Revolution, will not be repeated because whatever new regime takes over there will not try to wipe out the elite leaders of industry.
+And presumably, that is the policy carried out in this smaller nation, where they “enter peaceably, even into the richest places of the province.”

 And going back even further into the ancient past of Daniel’s time, then also it was customary for invaders to overthrow the ruling elite and replace them with their own nation’s rulers.
 From the Old Testament Scriptures we know that the Assyrian and Babylonian kingdoms weakened their conquered territories by dispersing the elite classes, carting them off into captivity in other lands.
 Now in this prophetic message Gabriel is talking to Daniel, who as a young man was sent as a captive to Babylon.
 So maybe Gabriel was trying to show the contrast: how, in the distant future, tactics of conquest were going to change from what Daniel had personally experienced.